 At my last two agencies, I could expect to work 50-65 hours a week regularly.
 And the data shows I’m not alone.

 According to a survey I previously conducted in the former Inbound.org agencies group, 50% of marketing agency employees expect to work 40-49 hours a week, but 33% expected to work more.

 This Reddit thread asked the same question.
 Answers indicate an average of 50 hours a week at an agency is normal, with in-house marketers reporting slightly fewer hours (40-50).

 That is despite data that shows working long hours can be dangerous to your health, and that productivity begins to decline after approximately 50 hours per week.
-There’s even proof that shows doing the opposite is simultaneous more effect and more profitable — Inc.com covered the story of Tower Paddle Boards, which switched their workday to an 8:00am to 1:00pm schedule.
+There’s even proof that shows doing the opposite is simultaneously more effective and more profitable — Inc.com covered the story of Tower Paddle Boards, which switched their workday to an 8:00am to 1:00pm schedule.
 Instead of seeing a drop on sales, revenue increased 40% instead.

 If you’re thinking that sounds great for a paddle board company, but your agency could never get things done in five hours a day… you’re probably right.
 But if you’re working 12+ hours a day now, you can probably reduce that to something more normal (like 8 hours a day).